ck37/kp-dsc-2018/README.md

-# kp-dsc-2018
-KP Data Science Competition 2018
+# KP Data Science Competition 2018

+## Setup

+* train.csv and test.csv should be placed into `data-raw/`
+* Required R packages will need to be installed.